3mmaRand/gist-lm/docs/t-test-revisit.md

 The line under `95 percent confidence interval`gives the confidence limits on the difference between the two means.

 The sign on the $t$ value and the confidence limits, and the order in which the sample estimates are given is determined by R's alphabetical ordering of the groups.
-As "modif" comes before "wild" in the alphabet, "modif" is the first group and the test is the modified plant mean minus the wild type mean.
-This has no impact on our conclusions.
+As "modif" comes before "wild" in the alphabet, "modif" is the first group.
+The statistical test is: the modified plant mean $-$ the wild type mean.

+This ordering is arbitrary and has has no impact on our conclusions.
 If the wild type plants been labelled "control" so that "modif" would be the second group, our output would look like this:

 ```r